Best Studio Monitors of 2024 – Six Suitability Categories For You

 Note that the T7V does not have a power indicator so it might be a good habit anyway to turn off your monitors when not in use.

 If you've been following the company for a while, you would know that their "A" series monitors are one of the industry's best studio monitors.
 Many hit records of the 2010s were mixed on the A series from Country to Metal.
 The T7V is ideal for those who are into crisp high frequencies.
 If your room is small or untreated, the high frequencies might not be directed properly.
-Acoustic treatment is highly recommended to maximize their potential.
+Acoustic room treatment is highly recommended to maximize their potential.

 Specifications